mbridak/WinterFieldDayLogger/README.md

 ## Running the binary

-In the dist directory is the latest binary for Linux [wfdlogger](https://github.com/mbridak/WinterFieldDayLogger/raw/main/dist/wfdlogger), Raspberry Pi [wfdlogger_pi](https://github.com/mbridak/WinterFieldDayLogger/raw/main/dist/wfdlogger_pi) and Windows 10 [wfdlogger.exe](https://github.com/mbridak/WinterFieldDayLogger/raw/main/dist/wfdlogger.exe).
+Latest stable binary for Linux [wfdlogger](https://github.com/mbridak/WinterFieldDayLogger/releases/download/v21.11.4/wfdlogger), Raspberry Pi [wfdlogger_pi](https://github.com/mbridak/WinterFieldDayLogger/releases/download/v21.11.4/wfdlogger_pi) and Windows 10 [wfdlogger.exe](https://github.com/mbridak/WinterFieldDayLogger/releases/download/v21.11.4/wfdlogger.exe).
 You can copy it to a folder in your Linux PATH `/usr/local/bin` or `~/bin` or on either platform just run it where ever it happens to be.
 Or you can follow the steps below to run it from source.

 ## Installing an icon